 ABOUT NO-KILL SHELTERING

-PVAS’ goal is to become no-kill animal welfare organization, providing Hidalgo County with programs that improve the lives of people and their pets.
+PVAS’ goal is to maintain no-kill status as an animal welfare organization, providing Hidalgo County with programs that improve the lives of people and their pets.

 Approximately 733,000 dogs and cats are killed annually in America’s shelters, more than 2000 animals killed every day because they do not have a safe place to call home.